TheCheese42/cheesebot/README.md

 ## Voice Support

-For voice support to work you have to create a `lib/` folder in the projects root directory.
-This folder should contain an ffmpeg binary, called `ffmpeg` (or `ffmpeg.exe` on Windows).
-Also make sure libopus is installed on your system.
+For voice support to work, `ffmpeg` should be installed and on PATH.
+Also make sure `libopus` is installed on your system.

 ## Required Permissions